Land-Use Controls: Comprehensive Plans, Zoning, and Property Restrictions

 Besides government restrictions on land-use, there may also be private restrictions that are enacted by the property owners or the property developers, especially over time.
 However, a private land-use control cannot violate any government law regulating land-use.

-Restrictive covenants, sometimes referred to as the CCR's, – conditions, covenants, and restrictions – limit the use of a particular property, a condominium, or a subdivision.
+Restrictive covenants, sometimes called the CCR's, – conditions, covenants, and restrictions – limit the use of a particular property, a condominium, or a subdivision.
 Such restrictions are either written in the deeds to the property or into the bylaws for the subdivision, which the deeds will reference.
 The main purpose of the CCR's is to maintain the look and feel of the community.

 Restrictive covenants set standards for the construction of units within a subdivision, such as type of structures, height, size, land-use, architectural style, setbacks, square footage, and construction methods.
-A deed restriction is one that stipulates the land-use control on the deed or it refers to another document specifying the limitations in the use of the property.
+A deed restriction stipulates the land-use control on the deed or it refers to another document restricting property use.
 Sometimes, deed restrictions are limited in duration, such as 20 years.
 Afterwards, they cease to exist unless extended by agreement.

 Restrictive covenants cannot be illegal, such as barring a specific race.
 A restrictive covenant must exist to promote the appearance or safety of the property; otherwise, it may be construed as interfering with the free transfer of property.
 If legally acceptable, private land-use controls are generally more restrictive than public controls, but the more restrictive covenant or ordinance has priority.